VishalNadig/hand-gesture-controlled-turtlebot4/docs/troubleshooting.rst

   - Restart your virtual box.

-Turtlebot4
+Turtlebot 4
 -------
 - Create3 topics suddenly disappeared but can still see the Raspberry Pi 4 topics:

-  - Re-flash the SD card on the Raspberry Pi 4 in the Turtlebot4 with the turtlebot image found here: http://download.ros.org/downloads/turtlebot4/turtlebot4_lite_galactic_0.1.3.zip
+  - Re-flash the SD card on the Raspberry Pi 4 in the Turtlebot 4 with the turtlebot image found here: http://download.ros.org/downloads/turtlebot4/turtlebot4_lite_galactic_0.1.3.zip
   - Run the following commands:

   .. code-block:: console